silvanshade/framework-translator/README.md

 ## Building

 1. Clone the Swift project and related repos by following the instructions [here](https://github.com/apple/swift/blob/main/docs/HowToGuides/GettingStarted.md#cloning-the-project).
+2. Run `./utils/update-checkout --tag swift-5.7.3-RELEASE` (from within the `swift` directory) to sync the repositories to the `5.7.3` release tag.
-2. In a directory adjacent to `swift-project` (see instructions above), clone this project to a directory `framework-translator`.
+3. In a directory adjacent to `swift-project` (see instructions above), clone this project to a directory `framework-translator`.
-3. You should end up with a directory structure like this:
+4. You should end up with a directory structure like this:

 ```
 ├── framework-translator